5 Best Family Password Managers in 2025: Secure + Intuitive

 • Dark web monitoring.

 1Password’s account recovery option is pretty useful.
-If your kids forget their master password, you can restore their accounts in just a couple of easy steps.
-I also like how easy and convenient it is to set up biometric login on an iPhone, so you and your family members can access your accounts with just a fingerprint scan — no master password necessary!
+If a family member forgets their master password, you can restore their accounts in just a few easy steps.
+I also like how easy and convenient it is to set up biometric login on mobile devices so you and your family members can access your accounts with just a fingerprint scan — no master password necessary!

 Bottom Line:

-1Password offers a family-friendly interface, good vault sharing options, and good pricing options for large families.
-It also comes with great security features like account recovery, biometric login, password auditing, secure password sharing, and dark web monitoring.
-1Password Families provides coverage for up to 5 users, but you can purchase additional licenses for a small fee.
+1Password offers a family-friendly interface, useful features, and flexible vaults with good sharing options, all at a reasonable price.
+It also has great security features like account recovery, biometric login, password auditing, secure password sharing, and dark web monitoring.
+1Password Families provides private vaults for 5 users and access to shared vaults for up to 10.
+If that’s not enough, you can add additional core users for a small fee.
 You can try out 1Password risk-free with a 14-day free trial.

 Read the full 1Password review here >